Battlefield 5 brings with it an action-packed multiplayer experience, great war stories, and an exciting Battle Royale

 Optimizing Google Chrome

-You should also turn off hardware acceleration in Google Chrome to ensure that background applications run by Chrome do not consume too many resources when you’re playing.
+You should also turn off hardware acceleration in Google Chrome to ensure that background applications run by Chrome do not consume too many resources while you’re playing.

 - First, open Google Chrome and go to the Settings page.